shuup/shuup/doc/prices_and_taxes.rst

 The Default Tax Module
 ----------------------

-Shoop Default Tax is a tax module that calculates taxes based on a set of static rules stored in the database.
+Shuup Default Tax is a tax module that calculates taxes based on a set of static rules stored in the database.
 A tax rule applies a tax for an order line or any other taxable item (e.g. product or shipping method).
 An item can be taxed with several taxes, which will be either added